-The growth areas in many cases and the overall increase are primarily a result of the Government of Jamaica (GOJ) revised compensation packages and increases in leasehold expenses, anticipated Jamaican dollar depreciation, and inflation expectations that would cause various rates (e.g., project-related consultancy, security guard, audit and legal fees) for professional services to increase.
+The growth areas in many cases and the overall increase are primarily a result of the Government Of Jamaica (GOJ) revised compensation packages and increases in leasehold expenses, anticipated Jamaican dollar depreciation, and inflation expectations that would cause various rates (e.g., project-related consultancy, security guard, audit and legal fees) for professional services to increase.

 The funding from internal resources over the years has been used to reduce the fees that are charged to the regulated entities as the OUR demonstrated in a practical way, its understanding of the need to keep the fees charged to the utilities to a minimum, knowing these fees are ultimately passed on to consumers.
 For the proposed budget, the management of the OUR after careful consideration, determined that the organization is unable to provide the usual extra subsidy given the additional costs for wages and salaries as a result of the aforementioned revised salaries which were only partially budgeted for in the previous budget.
-Internal funding, amounting to \$272.0M is therefore comprised of income from investments, other income, licensing fees, and deferred income.
+Internal funding was therefore limited to income from investments and deferred income totaling \$272.0M.